Rackspace Cloud Essentials - Creating an FTP Site in IIS 7.0

 We will first create an anonymous FTP site in IIS 7.0.
 Anonymous sites are useful for distributing files publicly, since they don't require any kind of login or security.
 This is not recommended in the Cloud environment and is shown here only for demonstration purposes.

-- Right click on Sites - Add FTP Site (Or click Add FTP Site in the Actions pane)
+- Right click Sites - Add FTP Site (or click Add FTP Site in the Actions pane).

 - Add an FTP site name and location for the files.
-You can choose a pre-existing location or create a new directory by typing it in the Physical path: This one is called MyFTPSite, but you can choose any physical path you'd like.
+You can choose a pre-existing location or create a new directory by typing it in the Physical path: field.
+The example uses MyFTPSite, but you can choose any physical path you'd like.
 Click Next.

-- Check Anonymous Authentication, Allow access to Anonymous users, check Read permissions only, and click Finish.
+- Check Anonymous Authentication, Allow access to Anonymous users, check Read permissions only, and then click Finish.

-- Right click on the FTP site and click Explore - Right click New - Folder.
+- Right-click the FTP site and click Explore, then right-click New - Folder.
 Once you've created the new folder, you will need to load some content to your folder.

 - In this exmple, we've created a test document in notepad and dragged in to this folder.